Funding Opportunities

 CFPs are released each spring and fall.
 As stated above, students in any program are eligible, so long as their dissertation is in the area of sustainable transportation.
 The application requires a letter of recommendation from the student’s dissertation chair, and applicants must have passed their qualifying exam prior to the application deadline.

 UC Davis is not currently accepting applications for dissertation grants.
-For reference, the Fall 2023 UC Davis Dissertation Grant Call for Proposals is linked below.
-The next CFP will be issued in March 2024.
+For reference, the Fall 2024 UC Davis Dissertation Grant Call for Proposals is linked below.
+The next call will be released in March 2025.

 Graduate Student Exchange